simde-utc/portail/documentation/backend/authentication.md

-# Authentification
+# Authentication

-The authentification system is a modular one.
+The authentication system is modular.
-Each authentification type is described in `config/auth.php`, in the array `services`.
+Each authentication type is described in `config/auth.php`, in the array `services`.

 ## System Declaration

-Each authentification system is declared in `config/auth.php => services` this way:
+Each authentication system is declared in `config/auth.php => services` this way:

 ```php
 'services' => [